BlockScope/terms-conditions/README.rst

 -------------

 Why did I break the document down into subfiles, each with a ``-nz.tex`` filename suffix?
-This helps me review other agreements after breaking those documents into subfiles using the same section names as used here but with an alternative suffix, such as ``-us.tex``.
+This helps me review other agreements after breaking those documents into subfiles using the same section names as used here but with an alternative suffix.
+For example, here I compare ``indemnity-nz.tex`` with ``indemnity-us.tex`` [#]_.

 .. code:: diff